Eskenazi Museum of Art: History

 Thomas T. Solley resigned in 1986 and Adelheid M. Gealt was appointed director the following year.
 Gealt served until 2015, and under her leadership the museum was a 2012 recipient of an Andrew J. Mellon Foundation endowment challenge grant, a $500,000 award.

 Adelheid Gealt retired from the museum at the end of June 2015, at which point David A. Brenneman became the museum's Wilma E. Kelley Director.

-In 2016, the museum received a major gift of $15 million from Indianapolis-based philanthropists Sidney and Lois Eskenazi to fund a full renovation of the museum's I.M.
-Pei-designed building.
+In 2016, the museum received a major gift of $15 million from Indianapolis-based philanthropists Sidney and Lois Eskenazi to fund a full renovation of the museum's building.
 The museum was renamed in their honor in recognition of the gift.
 In May 2017, the museum closed for renovation.
 The renovation was completed in 2019, and the museum reopened to the public in November that year.

 In late 2023, the museum canceled a planned retrospective exhibition of Palestinian artist Samia Halaby, a 1963 graduate of the university's MFA program.
 A university spokesperson told The New York Times in early 2024 that "academic leaders and campus officials canceled the exhibit due to concerns about guaranteeing the integrity of the exhibit for its duration," but Halaby told the Times that before the cancelation the museum's director had informed her of staff members' concerns over her social media posts in support of Palestinian causes and her comparing of the Israeli bombing of the Gaza Strip in the Gaza war to genocide.
 Several free expression organizations, including PEN America and the National Coalition Against Censorship called on the university and museum to reinstate the exhibition, and Halaby's supporters created a petition asking the president of the university to do so.
 Michigan State University's Broad Art Museum hosted the exhibition in June 2024 as originally planned.

+In 2025, Mindy N. Besaw was hired as the museum's Wilma E. Kelley Director.